Nordln/EasydiffusionWiki/UI-Overview.md

 * **GPU Memory Usage**: *Low*, *Balanced*, and *High*.
 Increasing levels generate images faster, but uses additional GPU memory.

 * **Use CPU (not GPU)**: Will generate images using the CPU.
 Nearly 20 times slower compared to using a graphics card.
-  * **Automatically pick the GPUs (experimental)**: Visible only if you have multiple GPUs.
+  * **Automatically pick the GPUs**: Visible only if you have multiple GPUs.
 Will pick the GPUs automatically based on their processing power and free memory.
   * **GPUs to use**: Visible only if you have multiple GPUs, and want to manually select which GPUs to use for generating images.

 * **Auto-Save Settings**: Saves your settings, so that they're preserved even if you restart your browser.